BIGJRA/BIGJRA.github.io/reborn.md

     - Low Kick
     - Ice Punch

 Thanks to the assistance of Cain, this one shouldn't be too bad.
 Musharna will use Psychic Terrain like last time, and his Electric and Psychic core will try to wear you down.
-The Factory field will boost the former and the Psychic Terrain the latter, so make sure you neutralize whatever the biggest threat of your two opponent is each turn and you'll probably win.
+The Factory field will boost the former and the Psychic Terrain the latter, so make sure you neutralize the most threatening of your two opponents is each turn and you'll probably win.

 ### Didn't Fight Sigmund at Yureyu Route